arush-gupta/Monte-Carlo-Methods-for-Non-Fourier-Heat-Transfer/README.md

 # Monte Carlo Simulations for Non-Fourier Heat Transfer Using Boltzmann Transport Equation

 This repository contains the code and report for a research project focused on modeling heat transfer at the nanoscale, where Fourier's law of heat conduction no longer holds.
-The project utilizes Monte Carlo simulations to model phonon transport at the nanoscale, an important aspect of understanding thermal conductivity in nanomaterials.
+The project extends Peraud's one-dimensional heat transfer solver based on the Boltzmann Transport Equation (BTE) and Monte Carlo methods to simulate phonon creation, annihilation, and transport.
+The solver is extended to two dimensions, with careful attention to the mesh Fourier number to improve accuracy.

 ## Overview

 At the nanoscale, phonon transport deviates from the classical diffusive behavior described by Fourier's law.
 Instead, phonons exhibit ballistic or quasi-ballistic transport, which requires a more complex treatment of heat transfer.
-This project implements a one-dimensional heat transfer solver based on the Boltzmann Transport Equation (BTE) and Monte Carlo methods to simulate phonon creation, annihilation, and transport.
-The solver is then extended to two dimensions with careful attention to the mesh Fourier number to improve accuracy.
+This project extends the one-dimensional heat transfer solver proposed by Peraud, based on the BTE and Monte Carlo methods, to simulate phonon transport.
+The extension to two dimensions incorporates geometric formulations for phonon propagation and ensures accuracy by considering the mesh Fourier number.

 ## Key Concepts